PanicStation.org

 What can wait

-• You do not need to decide today whether to settle or fight to the end—first, protect the deadline.
+• You do not need to decide today whether to settle, fight to the end, or pay the full amount.

-• You do not need to give the plaintiff/collector your banking details or employment details right now.
+• You do not need to give the plaintiff or collector your bank details, employer details, or new payment promise right now.

 Important reassurance